noprompt/vic/README.markdown

 work.

-Vic attempts to take the edge off and allow the theme developer to focus on what's really important - building a great theme without a ton of effort.
+Vic attempts to take the edge off and allow the theme developer to focus on what's really important - building a theme with minimal effort.

+### The background

+You might have noticed a comment up there about the background setting - you don't need to worry about it (most of the time).
+When Vic renders your color scheme an attempt is made to determine the background setting.
+Vic checks to see if you've added a highlight for the group "Normal".
+If you did and it has a `guibg` value it'll figure it out.
+Otherwise the background will be set to "dark".
+If you don't want this sort of behavior, or trust that it works, be sure to set it manually.

-### Automatic color conversion
+### Automatic color conversion and style (aka why you'd probably wanna use this)

 When it comes to handcrafting color schemes in Vim, a notable annoyance is converting hexadecimal colors to their 256 color counterpart.
 Sure, there are